Euxoa catenula (Grote, 1879)

-Euxoa catenula is a common powdery cream to light gray small lto medium-size Euxoa (FW length 13–16 mm) with small dark orbicular and reniform spots that flies in dry habitats during late summer and fall.
+Euxoa catenula is a common, powdery cream to light gray, small to medium-sized Euxoa (FW length 13–16 mm) that flies in dry habitats during late summer and fall.
+Its forewing has small, dark orbicular and reniform spots.
 The most familiar nominate subspecies occurs east of the Cascade Mountains.
-It is cream, pale tan, or pale gray, heavily sprinkled with dark scales over the entire wing.
-The distal wing is slightly darker in most specimens, but only a few have gray that is clearly confied to the terminal area.
+It is cream, pale tan, or pale gray, and heavily sprinkled with dark scales over the entire forewing.
+The distal forewing is slightly darker in most specimens, but only a few have gray that is clearly confined to the terminal area.
 The basal, antemedial, and postmedial lines form distinct single black spots on the costa and are weak elsewhere.
 A black spot is usually evident on the cubital vein at the basal line.
 The antemedial line is faintly visible across the wing in roughly half of all specimens.
 It is slightly irregular except for a lateral bulge between 1A+2A and the posterior margin, and is oriented perpendicular to the long axis of the wing.
 The median line is usually absent, rarely faint near the costa.
 The postmedial line is gray, thin and strongly toothed, often with a series of short black lines on the veins adjacent to the tips of the teeth, drawn basad on the costa, bent below the costa or smoothly curved around the reniform spot, and slightly oblique toward the base on the posterior half of the wing.
 The subterminal line is usually absent, evident as a color transition in those specimens that have a gray terminal area.
 The terminal line is a series of small or prominent black spots.
 The fringe is concolorous with the terminal area.
 The orbicular and reniform spots are small, with pale outlines of the ground color and powdery blackish gray filling.
 The orbicular spot is round and the reniform spot is kidney-shaped.
 The claviform spot is absent.
 The hindwing is pure white with white to light gray veins in males, rarely with darker gray peripheral suffusion, whitish tan with darker gray veins and more extensive gray suffusion in females, with small thin discal spot and continuous or broken dark terminal line.
 The fringe is white in both sexes.
 The head and thorax match the forewing color, without dark markings on the collar.
 The male antenna is strongly biserrate.
 Populations from near the Gulf of Georgia in Washington and British Columbia are silver-gray with very strong salt-and-pepper dusting of black, with complete antemedial and postmedial lines, a strong median line, dark fillings of the forewing spots, and hindwings with darker gray peripheral suffusion and other markings in both sexes.
 Those from southwestern Oregon are smoother blue-gray on the wing base and costa and brown-gray elsewhere, with indistinct markings that are similar to the east-side form but lacking black fillings in the spots, and light gray-brown hindwings with dark veins.
 Euxoa catenula is placed in the large subgenus Euxoa.

 This species is most likely to be confused with Euxoa tronellus and Agrotis vetusta.
 Euxoa tronellus is similar in many respects but is usually slightly more yellow in color, has less dark suffusion, and lacks dark filling of the orbicular spot.
 Dark specimens of it usually have stronger gray terminal area than E. catenula.
 Unique structural features of the genitalia exist in both sexes of E. catenula.
 The tips of the female ovipositor lobes have apical flanges which can be seen under strong magnification without resorting to dissection.
 The male valve has a short curved harpe that usually requires dissection for visualization.
 Agrotis vetusta is usually a larger and grayer species that lacks dark terminal lines on both wings and the dark orbicular spot that are typical of E. catenula.